ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 Summary
 -------

 You now have a more complex data model and corresponding database.
-In the following tutorial you'll learn more about different ways to access related data.
+In the following tutorial, you'll learn more about how to access related data.